 Few of any newly minted grads are seeking a forty-year career at the same company, slogging up the ladder until retirement at age 65.
 That’s yesterday’s news.

-The perks that Google offer its employees overall are an investment in creating an effective and sustainable workforce.
+The perks that Google offers its employees are an investment in creating an effective and sustainable workforce.
 Sure, these cubicle jockeys work hard, but they also don’t get distracted by the minutiae, because the company has “the little stuff” taken care of.

-Back to reality for the rest of us… Not every company is like Google, that’s for damn sure.
+Back to reality for the rest of us… Not every company is like Google, that’s for dang sure.
 (And to be clear, Google is far from perfect!)
-So what can we realistically do to make our own non-Google jobs less a source for complaining and whining, and more meaningful?
+So what can we realistically do to make our non-Google jobs less a source for complaining and whining, and more meaningful?

 - The first step is to sharpen those interpersonal soft skills.
-A little empathy, compassion, and a lot of listening-with-intent goes a long way.
+A little empathy, compassion, and a lot of listening-with-intent go a long way.
 AKA “EQ”.

-- If you’re just starting out in a large company, build your network.
+- Just starting in a large company?
+Build your network.
 Realize that not every department is the same, and you can move around to find your ideal work tribe.

 In a word, “AGILE”.
 Agile is fast becoming the standard for software development practice here in the states.
-Even my own giant, cobbled-together enterprise is taking on Agile.
+Even my ginormous enterprise is taking on Agile.
 Here’s the catch – It’s not just for software.
-Agile can, for example, be applied to your kitchen remodel or Thanksgiving day meal preparation.
+Agile can be used to complete your kitchen remodel or even for Thanksgiving day meal preparation.

-Agile is a way to produce more with less nonsense.
-The framework actually values interactions over documentation – hallelujah, no more TPS reports!!
+Agile is a way to produce more, with less nonsense.
+The framework values interactions over documentation.
+Hallelujah!
+No more TPS reports!!